-The average overall gross salary in Bermuda $ or US$ is $54,330.70 in the local
+Also see under Gross National Income per capita, below.
+The average overall gross salary in Bermuda $ or US$ is $54,330.70 in the local sector.

-	sector.
 In Government, it is $59,000.
-In the international sector, it is

-	$78,800.
-In Bermuda, the annual highest salary for a top civil servant is PS 50,

-	or $163,012.
-There are only a handful in this region.
-See Employment Work

-	Permits in Bermuda for a listing of many other current Government salaries for
+In the international sector, it is $78,800.
+In Bermuda, the annual highest salary for a top civil servant is PS 50, or $163,012.
+See Employment Work Permits in Bermuda for a listing of many other current Government salaries for specific posts.

-	specific posts.

-	They are shown so that non-Bermudians can see what Bermuda Government salaries

-	are like and can compare them to the Cost of Living Guide.
-Bear in mind that

-	basic salaries mentioned in job vacancies are the same, whether for Bermudians,

-	others resident here and non-Bermudians who have not yet arrived.
-All salaries
+They are shown so that non-Bermudians can see what Bermuda Government salaries are like and can compare them to the Cost of Living Guide.
+Bear in mind that basic salaries mentioned in job vacancies are the same, whether for Bermudians, others resident here and non-Bermudians who have not yet arrived.
+All salaries are annual.

-	are annual.

 Insurance companies don't always necessarily follow the figures below but because the Bermuda Government is by far and away Bermuda's largest employer, most private-sector companies don't pay any more.
 The trend is usually for positions to be advertised based on what they are worth to the employer, not what individual qualifications or backgrounds or personalities are worth.

 To achieve some measure of a salary comparison between what you earn now, away from Bermuda, figure on the overall cost of living being 280% more in Bermuda than in the UK or Canada and 380% more than in the USA.
 Then see from which jurisdiction you will be better off.